Fit and Well Logo

 Non-IgE mediated reaction

 In these allergies, IgE does not play any role.
 Other components of the immune system provoke the allergic reaction.
-They aren't immediate, they take time, and are usually related to gastrointestinal symptoms like diarhea, vomiting or bloating.
+They aren't immediate, they take time and are usually related to gastrointestinal symptoms like diarrhea, vomiting, or bloating.

 The two most prevalent reactions in non-IgE mediated wheat allergy provoke a chronic eosinophilic inflammation.